 - The volume recycled refers to the quantity reused or recycled of the specially controlled industrial waste specified by the Waste Management Act.

-Waste volume and total volume of waste generated/per unit production
+■ Waste volume and the rate of improvement of total volume of waste generated per unit activity

 * The target values are for the waste volume only.